 1. We can build networks around particular ministries.
-"The World by 2000" is a prime example of the way in which three missions leaders-the presidents of HCJB, FEBC and TWR-formed a network to coordinate their radio broadcasting efforts.
-By the year 2000 they plan to make sure that every individual on earth can hear the gospel by radio in a language he or she can understand.
+"The World by 2000" was a prime example of the way in which three missions leaders-the presidents of HCJB, FEBC and TWR-formed a network to coordinate their radio broadcasting efforts.
+Their goal to make sure that every individual on earth can hear the gospel by radio in a language he or she can understand.
 In 1985, these three leaders simply got together for a time of prayer and sharing their visions.
-They made an agreement to begin a process of cooperation that has resulted in an end of competition and duplication of efforts so that they can work together to broadcast the gospel in far more languages of unreached peoples that have never had Christian broadcasts before.90
+They made an agreement to begin a process of cooperation that has resulted in an end of competition and duplication of efforts so that they can work together to broadcast the gospel in far more languages of unreached peoples that have never had Christian broadcasts before 90